-The Bureau of Alcohol, Tobacco, Firearms and Explosives’ principal mission in Mexico is to reduce violent crime in both countries through the identification and apprehension of transnational firearms traffickers.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives’ principal mission in Mexico is to reduce violent crime in the United States and Mexico through the identification and apprehension of transnational firearm and explosives traffickers.

 Drug Enforcement Administration (DEA)

-The Drug Enforcement Administration is the lead federal agency in enforcing U.S. narcotics and controlled substances laws and regulations.
+The Drug Enforcement Administration is the lead federal agency in enforcing U.S. narcotics and controlled substance laws and regulations.

 Human Resources is responsible for administering the personnel functions of the Consulate.
-The U.S. Consulate in Ciudad Juarez may hire American citizens and Mexican citizens, within the limitations set forth in U.S. government regulations.
+The U.S. Consulate General in Ciudad Juarez may hire American citizens and Mexican citizens within the limitations set forth in U.S. government regulations.

 Immigration and Customs Enforcement (ICE)

-The United States Immigration and Customs Enforcement (ICE) Office of International Affairs (OIA) is the largest international investigative component within the Department of Homeland Security (DHS).
-The mission of OIA is to protect the United States of America by enhancing national security to prevent terrorist attacks.
-In furtherance of this goal, OIA conducts and coordinates international investigations involving transnational criminal organizations responsible for the illegal movement of people, goods, money and technology into and out of the United States.
+The United States Immigration and Customs Enforcement-Homeland Security Investigations (HSI), International Operations is the largest international investigative component within the Department of Homeland Security.
+The mission of International Operations is to protect the United States of America by enhancing national security to prevent terrorist attacks.
+In furtherance of this goal, the agency conducts and coordinates international investigations involving transnational criminal organizations responsible for the illegal movement of people, goods, money and technology into and out of the United States.
 International Operations also delivers international training to foreign partners.

-The Political Section works with the Mexican government and other partners to strengthen the U.S.-Mexico bilateral relationship and to promote growth and mutual prosperity.
-The Section analyzes and reports on political developments to keep U.S. policy makers informed on events and conditions in Mexico.
+The Political-Economic Section collaborates with the Mexican government, the private sector, and civil society to strengthen the U.S.-Mexico bilateral relationship and to promote growth and mutual prosperity.
+The Section analyzes and reports on political and economic developments to keep U.S. policy makers informed on events and conditions in the state of Chihuahua.

-The Public Affairs Section handles all media, cultural, educational, and academic programs of the U.S. government in Mexico with the aim of building greater mutual understanding as well as appreciation for the United States and Mexico.
+The Public Affairs Section (PAS) handles all media, cultural, educational, and academic programs of the U.S. government in the state of Chihuahua, with the aim of building greater mutual understanding between the United States and Mexico.
 PAS also works to provide information about the policies of the U.S. government in an effort to augment the knowledge and appreciation of these policies.